Rady Children’s Cochlear Implant Program provides state-of-the-art care to children with hearing loss, focusing on each child’s unique needs.

 As with hearing aids, cochlear implants do not return a person with hearing loss to normal hearing, but for certain individuals, there is vast improvement in auditory function and speech clarity.
 The primary goal of our program is to provide each child with the tools required to understand spoken language and to communicate with confidence.

-For more information on our program, click on the links on the left or contact our Cochlear Implant Clinical Coordinator.
+For more information on our program, click on the links on the left or email our Cochlear Implant Clinical Coordinator at firstname.lastname@example.org.